GET STARTED

 Work-Study Research Assistant

 Work-study is a federal need-based financial aid program.
 If you are eligible, work-study is awarded as part of your financial aid package.
 The way it works at Northwestern is that the government pays for 75% of your hourly wage, and the department that hires you pays the other 25%.
-You can learn more about eligibility and earning this allotment here!
+You can learn more about eligibility and earning this allotment on the Work-Study website.

 That being said – we don’t recommend immediately emailing faculty asking for a job!
 Please work through the “Getting Started” modules 1-4 to learn best practices on how to identify and reach out to potential faculty mentors.